sainnhe/tmux-fzf/README.md

 For more information, check "FORMATS" section in tmux manual.

+## Filter

+When using the window listing script, it is possible to filter its output.
+This relies on the tmux filtering feature with a specific syntax for filters.
+For more information about this feature, check "FORMATS" section in the tmux manual.

+To use this filtering feature, set the variable `TMUX_FZF_WINDOW_FILTER` to the filter you want to apply before calling the `window.sh` script.

 # FAQ

 **Q: Why use environment variables instead of tmux options to customize this plugin?**